seidlr/blog/_posts/2020-04-11-interactive-football-pitch.md

 ---
 toc: false
 layout: post
-description: How to create an interactive football plot for tracking data with bokeh server.
+description: How to create truly interactive visualisations of football tracking data.
+Sample data from Metrica Sports is used to present three use-cases.
+How to be able to drag players on the football pitch.
+How to animate the tracking data.
+And how to use event and tracking data together to filter for interesting actions.
 categories: [friends of tracking data, FoTD, widgets, bqplot, qgrid, tracking data, metrica sports]
 title: An Interactive Visualisation of Football Tracking Data.
 image: images/fotd_widgets_thumbnail.png